 And that’s it!
 Once you’ve integrated all of the other exchanges and wallets you are using, you will be able to lodge your crypto taxes with the click of a button.
 Alternatively, you can send your transaction data to your accountant.

 Looking to report your CoinSpot transactions to the ATO?
-CoinLedger can help.
+Try CoinLedger, the #1 crypto tax software for Australia.
 More than 300,000 investors across the world use the platform to file their crypto taxes in minutes.
 Get started with a free preview report today - there’s no need to add your credit card data until you’re sure you have the correct transaction information.